 It’s important to know the consistency of your cake and choose appropriate fillings.
 A very tender and open crumbed cake won’t do well with carving and fillings that can’t firm up under refrigeration are not good choices for sculpted cakes.
-You can find my Perfect Vanilla Cake and Swiss Meringue Buttercream recipes that I used in this cake here.
+Swiss Meringue buttercream is always a good go-to filling.

 Ganache is a great choice to coat you fully carved cake prior to covering in fondant or modeling chocolate.
 But when you have such natural, rounded and organic curves with many sculpted designs, it’s sanity-testing to use a spatula to get a nice finish.

 It’s tempting to finish your cake’s sculpting and detailing and be ready to sit down with a cup of tea and a good book and relax.
 But did you remember to finish off the cake board?
-Simple little extras like the nonpareil-covered baseboard here take the project to a different level.
-And took me all of three minutes to do.
-Think details.
-That is where your success will always be!
+Simple little extras, like a nonpareil-covered baseboard, take the project to a different level.
+Always think details — that is where your success will always be!